JetBrains/intellij-platform-plugin-template/README.md

 ![Use this template][file:use-this-template.png]

 After using the template to create your blank project, the [Template Cleanup][file:template_cleanup.yml] workflow will be triggered to override or remove any template-specific configurations, such as the plugin name, current changelog, etc.
+Once this is complete, open the newly created project's _Settings | Actions | General_ page and enable option _Allow GitHub Actions to create and approve pull requests_.

-Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].
+Now the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].

 The most convenient way for getting your new project from GitHub is the <kbd>Get from VCS</kbd> action available on the Welcome Screen, where you can filter your GitHub  repository by its name.